Pregnancy Induced Hypertension

 Treating Pregnancy Induced Hypertension

-Just because you’ve developed PIH, doesn’t mean you’ll be subjected to all treatment options.
-Things such as your overall health, medical history, extent of the disease, your tolerance for medications, your opinions and preference will all determine which steps are necessary for you.
-Remember that the goal of the treatment is to prevent the condition from worsening and causing other complications, so treatment may include:
+Your overall health, your medical history, the extent of the disease, and your tolerance for medications will all determine what type of treatment is appropriate for you.
+Remember that the goal of treatment is to prevent the condition from worsening and causing other complications, so treatment may include:

 - Hospitalization